joshp1/startupage/README.md

-# Web browser new tab pages
+# Web browser new tab page
 *This is a new tab page/startup page for any web browser*

 New Tab page for web pages or just a site